 - Beacon Period: A beacon is a management frame used in wireless networks that transmitted periodically to announce the presence and provide information about the router's wireless network.
 The interval is the amount time between each beacon transmission. - Default Value: 100 milliseconds (range: 100-1000) - DTIM: A DTIM is a countdown informing clients of the next window for listening to broadcast and multicast messages.
 When the wireless router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
 Wireless clients detect the beacons and awaken to receive the broadcast and multicast messages.
 The default value is 1.
 Valid settings are between 1 and 255. - Fragment Threshold: Wireless frames can be divided into smaller units (fragments) to improve performance in the presence of RF interference and at the limits of RF coverage.
 Fragmentation will occur when frame size in bytes is greater than the Fragmentation Threshold.
 This setting should remain at its default value of 2346 bytes.
 Setting the Fragmentation value too low may result in poor performance. - RTS Threshold: The Request To Send (RTS) function is part of the networking protocol.
 A wireless device that needs to send data will send a RTS before sending the data in question.
 The destination wireless device will send a response called Clear to Send (CTS).
-The RTS Threshold defines the smallest data packet size allowed to initiate the RTS/CTS function. - Default Value: 2347 (range: 1-2347) - TX Power: This setting allows you to adjust the wireless transmit power to a lower setting.
+The RTS Threshold defines the smallest data packet size allowed to initiate the RTS/CTS function.

+Default Value: 2347 (range: 1-2347) - TX Power: This setting allows you to adjust the wireless transmit power to a lower setting.
 In busy wireless environments, lowering the transmit power may improve better performance and connectivity and decrease interference with neighboring wireless networks. - Short Preamble: Using a short preamble can potentially increase throughput as the transfer time is 96 microseconds versus the more commonly used long

 - preamble 192 microseconds.
 However, using a short preamble is not supported using 802.11b legacy devices, in some cases cause wireless interoperability issues, and increase the error rate in some installations.
 The preamble is the info. sent from the wireless transmitter to the receiver indicating when data is incoming. - Short Slot: Short Slot Override defines the amount of time a device waits after a data frame collision before retransmitting the data.
 Reducing the time from 20 microseconds (standard) to 9 microseconds can potentially increase throughput however, can also increase the error rate. - 20/40 Coexistence (2.4GHz only): 20/40 MHz Coexistence allows for the autofallback from 40MHz to 20MHz channel width operation when neighboring 802.11 wireless networks are detected. - Guard Interval: Using a short (400ns) guard interval can increase throughput.
-However, it can also increase error rate in some installations, due to increased sensitivity to radio-frequency reflections. - MCS Allows you to lock down the wireless transmission rate. - Extension channel Allows you to assign either the upper or lower extension channels to use for channel bonding when establishing connectivity at the higher channel widths 40MHz and 80MHz. - A-MPDU: Using Aggregate Multiple Protocol Data Unit will allow the all frames transmitted to be aggregated into larger size A-MPDU formatted frames before sending and receiving potentially increasing the overall throughput. - MU-MIMO (5GHz only): Enables MU-MIMO functionality on your router to optimize downstream bandwidth for multiple concurrent wireless clients.
-Please note that wireless clients must also support MU-MIMO capability to utilize the functionality.
+However, it can also increase error rate in some installations, due to increased sensitivity to radio-frequency reflections. - MCS Allows you to lock down the wireless transmission rate. - Extension channel Allows you to assign either the upper or lower extension channels to use for channel bonding when establishing connectivity at the higher channel widths 40MHz and 80MHz. - A-MPDU: Using Aggregate Multiple Protocol Data Unit will allow the all frames transmitted to be aggregated into larger size A-MPDU formatted frames before sending and receiving potentially increasing the overall throughput.